conwayjw97/Image-Colourisation-with-Deep-Learning/data/readme.md

 * Face images was reused from the MIT licenced project: https://github.com/2014mchidamb/DeepColorization

 * Imagenette is an Apache 2.0 licenced dataset: https://github.com/fastai/imagenette

-* If you use Jupyter/RStudio notebooks, place these in `data/notebooks` and name them carefully (not "Untitled1", "Untitled2").